-Provide a high-level budget summary of total expenditure (in AUD) per year, entered directly into Fluxx (see page 08 of instruction manual, or instruction video from 4:39).
+- Provide a high-level budget summary of total expenditure (in AUD) per year, entered directly into Fluxx (see page 08 of instruction manual, or instruction video from 3:36). - Note this should be the same expenditure as presented in the 1-page budget within the PDF proposal, but entered separately into Fluxx as high-level line items.